day8/re-frame/docs/EPs/002-ReframeInstances.md

-**Solution sketch #2**: Hack Reagent so that a given node in the hierarchy can "register" a Frame, and then provide a way so that any given view can "query upwards" through its the parent/owner hierarchy of views looking for the `frame` to which it should subscribe and dispatch.
+**Solution sketch #2**: Hack Reagent so that a given node in the hierarchy can "register" a Frame, and then provide a a way so that any given view can "query upwards" through its the parent/owner hierarchy of views looking for the `frame` to which it should subscribe and dispatch.